anumsid/cpg/README.md

 # For JSON

-Enter `?json=true` query string parameter to get any book route in JSON format.
+Enter `accept: application/json` in the request headers to get any book route in JSON format.

+# Variations from Requirements
+In the requirements, a JSON book POST request should contain ID.
+It is not best practice to assign an ID from the client, but rather, server generates ID and sends it back in the response.
+Format_id is accepted instead, as format_id was missing from the requirements.

+Also in book POST request, in JSON format, author_id is singular.
+Throughout the rest of the requirements, a book can contain more than one author.
+For JSON POST requests, author_id is authors_ids, and must be an array of ID strings.